anustubh/PS239T_Spring2020/03_r-basics/00_r-resources.md

 # Resources for R

+Note: more resources for data visualization in R can be found in the data visualization lecture subfolder.

 ## The Internet

 When you have a problem, google it!
 Pay special attention to any StackOverflow links in the search results.